 The Office opined that members of the conference should not receive payments from their partnerships or firms if the payment would include some share or revenue generated from foreign government clients.
 This applied even though the conference members may not have worked directly on matters involving foreign governments.
 It was enough that the payments were paid for another partner's work and paid out to the conference member as a part of the firm's shared profits.

 This advisory opinion shows the broad intent of the prohibition of emoluments.
-However, the issue of emoluments has never been discussed by the Supreme Court.
-The exact interpretation of the emoluments clause remains speculative in the absence of a ruling.
+However, the Supreme Court has never discussed the issue of emoluments.
+So the exact interpretation of the emoluments clause remains speculative.

 Emoluments Lawsuits Against President Trump